bgplab/bgplab/policy/4-reduce/index.md

 * Finally, you have to make routes received from X1 preferred over routes received from X2.
 You did exactly that in the _[Select Preferred EBGP Peer with Weights](1-weights.md)_ exercise, so you're good to go.

+!!!
+Warning
+    Applying routing policy parameters to BGP neighbors doesn't necessarily change the BGP table as the new parameters might be evaluated only on new incoming updates -- you might have to use a command similar to `clear ip bgp * soft in` to tell your router to ask its neighbors to resend their BGP updates.

 ## Verification